lePerdu/kakboard/README.md

 ## Limitations

-System clipboards generally don't support multiple selections, so only the primary selection is copied to the clipboard.
+System clipboards don't support multiple selections, so only the primary selection is copied to the clipboard.
 Correspondingly, when the `"` register is synced to the system clipboard, it is filled with a single value and remaining values, if any, are deleted.
-To get around this, the `"` register can be specified when pasting multiple selections as mentioned above.
+To get around this, the `"` register can be specified explicitly when pasting multiple selections (before syncing with the system clipboard) as mentioned above.

 ## License